 Wudang Qigong consists of gentle twisting of the internal organs helps to balance the body.
 These principles apply to Pa Kua also.
 Training Wudang means continuous opening and closing of the joints, which allows energy to travel freely through the body where healing takes place.

-A meditative aspect through co-ordination of breath and movement.
+breath and movement.

 I include exercises from these different systems in my teaching of taiji as a means of introducing students to qigong and as a complementary bridge between the two arts.